HobbyZone PS01 Aircraft Building Jig Review

 When you open the 'pizza' box, you can see the jig is well-packaged, just like the other HobbyZone products we've seen.

 Unpacking the box, I sorted out the different parts and made sure I had the bag of hardware and the foam sheet we'll be using later.
-Note: The instructions show that there are 14 bolts/washers/wingnuts used with the PS-01.
-This is an error as the prototype had two bolts on the base of each riser but the production units only have one and there are only 10 bolts/washers/wingnuts provided/needed.
+Note: The instructions have an illustration that shows two bolts/washers/wingnuts per riser.
+This is an error - while the prototype had two bolts on the base of each riser, the production units only have one and there are only 10 bolts/washers/wingnuts provided/needed.
+The parts list is correct with 10 of each in the kit.

 The only real problem I have ever had assembling the jig is with the larger parts in the base 'floating' out of position while the glue dried.
 The solution is simple enough.
 I took the two (wide) sections used for the wing jigs and placed bolts into the machined slots.